« « Previous

 How to avoid that fate?
 You have to see the weight of things.
 It doesn’t matter what people think.
 This is why the law of attraction doesn’t seem to work for many people.
 You don’t get what you think you want.
 You get what you are.
 You get what comes from within you, and if you ignore the weight of those feelings, those intuitions, then the consequences will still arise.

 What isn’t real is the Lamborghini that Rick dude up on snob hill drives.
-That position of power in the local government Joe so and so has because he thought he deserved it and has no thought at all for leadership.
-Is just honourable to be mayor.
+That position of power in the local government Joe so and so has because he thought he deserved it and has no thought at all for leadership, but it’s just honourable to be mayor.

 Your thoughts are welcome.
 Be well friends.